Your query returned no results. Please change your search criteria and try again.

 Each edition of the Academy offers participants a chance to meet and liaise with major contemporary filmmakers, have their writing published in leading international film criticism journals, and gain in-depth insights from top industry experts on programming and distribution strategies.

 The Locarno Academy is growing in scope and impact year by year, thanks to the input from its young talents and prestigious guests.
-During Locarno74 the three training programs hosted a total of 35 participants from 22 countries worldwide, including Switzerland.
-Among them were trainees who published articles in some of the highest-profile film magazines, others who picked up tips and tricks that would help them gain notice in their next feature, and others again who were able to learn one-on-one from Luca Guadagnino, legendary cinematographer Dante Spinotti, and 2021 Golden Bear winner Radu Jude.
+During Locarno75 the three training programs hosted a total of 40 participants from 23 countries worldwide, including Switzerland.
+Among them were trainees who published articles in some of the highest-profile film magazines, others who picked up tips and tricks that would help them gain notice in preparing their next feature, and others again who were able to learn one-on-one from personalities of the caliber of Alexander Sokurov, Helena Wittmann, Laurie Anderson.
 The Locarno experience turned out to be a steppingstone to major achievements at international level for many of those involved: director Elie Grappe, for instance, went on from the Academy to make his debut feature Olga, Switzerland’s entry for the 2022 Academy Awards.
 Another Filmmakers Academy alumnus from Switzerland, Cyril Schäublin, was a winner at this year’s Berlinale (Encounters Award) with his film Unrest (Unrueh ).
 Numerous other success stories feature international young filmmakers, as for example Marcelo Martinessi from Paraguay, winner of best short film at Venice in 2016 and the Silver Bear in Berlin in 2018; Rina Tsou from Taiwan and Christos Massalas from Greece, both selected for the Directors’ Fortnight in Cannes; Sameh Alaa from Egypt, winner of the Golden Palm for best short film at Cannes 2020; U.S. director Reinaldo Marcus Green, an Oscar nominee in 2022.